-Neurologger 3 has been designed to record 16 or 32 neuronal channels having size and weight similar to the second version.
+Neurologger 3 has been designed to record 16, 32 or 64 neuronal channels having size and weight similar to the second version.
+Later channel number has been increased up to 96, 128, 192 and 256 by adding additional headstages how this is shown in the picture below.

 Similarly to the previous generation, Neurologger 3 has an infrared receiver for precise synchronization with external equipment with the help of infrared transmitter called Neurologger Synchronizer.
 This feature has been complemented by Bluetooth tranceiver for remote configuring and data access.